JeimyGar/Bellabeat_Case_Study/README.md

 FROM daysofweek;
 ```

-Then I wanted to figure out the users steps compared to their BMI.
-There were some limitations with this data as we do not know age or height of participlants.
-This would leave us with queations on whether BMI is an accurate calulcation of the indiviuals health and body type.
-Here we used an inner join to get ID that are in both tables.
+Next, I wanted to figure out how the users steps compared to their BMI.
+We do have to remember that there were limitations with this data as we do not know age, height or gender of participlants.
+This is important because BMI not always an accurate calulcation of an indiviuals health and body type.
+In this query we gathered the is, the average BMI rounded to the nearest whole number as well as the sum of total steps.
+I then joined two tables using an inner join to ensure only matching records from both tables were included.
 ```SQL
 SELECT daily.id, ROUND(AVG(weight.BMI),0) AS Average_BMI, SUM(daily.totalsteps) AS Total_Steps
 FROM valid-bedrock-431220-f1.Fitbit.DailyActivity_merged AS daily